SalFormer360: a transformer-based saliency estimation model for 360-degree videos: SalFormer360 Model

 \subsubsection{Decoder}

 The proposed decoder architecture is specifically tailored to the generation of 360-degree saliency maps.
 Our decoder takes as input the feature map provided by the last stage of the encoder, which has the lowest spatial resolution.
-This feature map is passed through a sequence of three convolution layers, each followed by batch normalization, a ReLU activation function, and an upsampling layer using bilinear interpolation.
-Following this sequence, an additional final convolutional layer uses a sigmoid activation function to produce the initial saliency map ($\mathbf{S}_{\text{init}}$).
+The decoder progressively reduces the channel dimensionality while increasing the spatial resolution.
+The feature map is passed through a sequence of three convolution layers, each followed by batch normalization, a ReLU activation function, and an upsampling layer using bilinear interpolation.
+The first convolutional layer maps the latent representation from $256$ to $128$ channels, and uses upsampling with a factor of $4$.
+The second layer further reduces the channels from $128$ to $64$ and applies the same upsampling factor.
+The third convolution reduces the number of channels from $64$ to $16$ with an upsampling factor of $2$.
+Finally, a convolutional layer maps the $16$ channel feature map to a single channel using a sigmoid activation function to produce the initial saliency map ($\mathbf{S}_{\text{init}}$).
+All convolutional layers use a kernel size of $3\times3$, stride $1$, and padding $1$.
 Furthermore, to improve generalization and prevent overfitting, during training we apply dropout with a rate of $30\%$ throughout the decoder.

-\subsubsection{Viewing Center Bias}
+\subsubsection{Viewing center bias}